MicrosoftDocs/windows-ai-docs/docs/windows-vision-skills/tutorial.md

 ---
 title: Create your own vision skill (C#/C++)
-description: Learn how to create your own Windows Vision Skill with this tutorial. ms.author: lobourre ms.date: 8/26/2019 ms.topic: article
+description: Learn how to create your own Windows Vision Skill with this tutorial.
+See code examples and view additional available resources. ms.author: lobourre ms.date: 8/26/2019 ms.topic: article